jamesjoegraham/robot/README.md

 ## Installation Procedure

-Note: You should already have the avr-gcc toolchain as it were preinstalled on the VM.
+Note: You should already have the avr-gcc toolchain as it is preinstalled on the VM.
 Avrdude is also already on the Pi.

  - Download ROS C++ library from Pi:
 	```
-	mkdir ~/sketchbook/libraries
+	mkdir -p ~/sketchbook/
-	scp -r ubuntu@10.0.39.39:~/sketchbook/libraries/ros_lib ~/sketchbook/libraries/
+	scp -r ubuntu@10.0.39.39:~/sketchbook/libraries/ ~/sketchbook/
 	```

  - Setup SSH Keys (optional)